btigi/shsrss/readme.md

 # ShsRss

-A command line utility to download the [IE Modding News](https://www.gibberlings3.net/forums/forum/71-infinity-engine-modding-news.xml/) RSS feed from [Gibberlings 3](https://www.gibberlings3.net/) and upload to alternative hosting (presumably with a lower SSL requirement).
+A command line utility to download the [IE Modding News](https://www.gibberlings3.net/forums/forum/71-infinity-engine-modding-news.xml/) RSS feed from [Gibberlings 3](https://www.gibberlings3.net/) and move it to a local directory.
+The intent is the local directory is a website with a lower SSL requirement than the original host.
 Two files are produced:

 - index.xml -> a file identical to the orignal feed file
 - index-shs.xml -> a file with the title attribute trimmed to 55 characters